MarioHsiao/Dow-Jones-Infrastructure/docs/DocumentationWebsite/Content/Components/VideoPlayer/Configuration/ASP.NET_MVC.md

 Populate the VideoPlayer model (either in your controller or model):

-	var videoPlayerModel = new VideoPlayerModel
+	var model = new VideoPlayerModel
             {
                 AutoPlay = false,
                 Width = 430,